zappala/kitchen-old/content/orange-rolls.md

 Image: /images/orange-rolls.jpg

-One of our favorite long-weekend recipes comes from the Pillsbury cookbook, {\em The Complete Book of Baking}.
+One of our favorite long-weekend recipes comes from the Pillsbury cookbook, *The Complete Book of Baking*.
 If you want to see rolls disappear as fast as you can make them, this is a great recipe to make.